What are tantrums?

 - Develop a strategy for tantrums.
 Have a clear plan for how you’ll handle a tantrum in whatever situation you’re in.
 Concentrate on putting your plan into action when the tantrum happens.

 - Accept that you can’t control your child’s emotions or behaviour directly.
 You can only keep your child safe and guide their behaviour so tantrums are less likely to happen in the future.

 - Accept that it takes time for change to happen.
 Your child has a lot of growing up to do before tantrums are gone forever.
 Developing and practising self-regulation skills is a life-long task.

 - Beware of thinking that your child is doing it on purpose or is trying to upset you.
 Children don’t have tantrums deliberately – they’re stuck in a bad habit or just don’t have the skills right now to cope with the situation.

 - Keep your sense of humour.
 But don’t laugh at the tantrum – if you do, it might reward your child with attention.
-It might also upset him even more if he thinks you’re laughing at him.
+It might also upset your child even more if they think you’re laughing at them.

 - If other people give you dirty looks, ignore them.
 They’ve either never had children or it’s been so long since they had a young child that they’ve forgotten what it’s like.

 Don’t judge yourself as a parent based on how many tantrums your child has.
 Remember that all children have tantrums.
 Instead, focus on how you respond to the tantrums.
 And remember that you’re only human and part of parenting is learning as you go.